Dir (princely state): Jandool rule and fort

-Muhammad Umara Khan took power while killing his brother inside the fort and succeeded as the khan of Jando(o)l.
+Muhammad Umara Khan took power while killing his brother inside the fort and succeeded as the Khan of Jando(o)l.

-According to the Sultan Alam Khan (age 85 years), "Umara Khan killed his real brother inside the fort," added his son, Sardar Alam Khan, in the historical narration of Umara Khan.
+According to the Sultan Alam Khan (age 90-+ years), "Umara Khan killed his real brother inside the fort," added his son, Sardar Alam Khan, in the historical narration about Umara Khan.

 This was the beginning of Umara Khan's control.
 Later on, he had the Jandool Fort constructed.
 The large building inside the fort was built in 1960 by Nawabzada Shahabuddin Khan (known as Jandool Khan), the son of Shah Jehan Khan (the then Nawab of Dir).
 The fort is located strategically controlling the four directions with the bordering area of Bajaur, which borders Afghanistan.
 The Father of Jan Alam Khan (son of Sultan Alam Khan) related that before shifting / use of this fort, the government of Pakistan took over charge of the Fort at night time.
-Thus this building remain vacant till the date this was used by Sultan Yousaf (son of Sultan Alam Khan) for the educational purpose.
+Thus this building remain vacant till the date this was used by Sultan Yousaf (son of Sultan Alam Khan) for the educational purpose as allowed by ex-royal family members after 04 decades of remaining vacant the said Fort.

 Jandool Fort was built with purpose of defence.
 Its corners contain the watch towers and thus the fighters can control either side of the building to keep enemies away.
 The building has a large number of facilities including a cooking area for hundreds of fighters.
 A water pond in the middle of the lawn not only provides a good source of water but also adds some beauty to the place.
 The sons/grandsons of Umara Khan are not living in the Dir area, but their servants are residing beside the building.
 The fort has lush green areas on four-sides, large trees are adding charm to its beauty, the reception is designed with the aim of receiving guests with honour and good protocols.